 The burger components

 These burgers have four main components:

-- Seasoned burgers, which are loaded up with all the delicious spices and sauces like lemongrass, ginger, brown sugar and soy that I’d typically marinade the chicken with.
+- Seasoned burgers, which you load up with all the delicious spices etc like lemongrass, ginger, brown sugar and soy that you’d typically marinade the chicken with.

 - A punchy peanut sauce – here I’ve drawn more on the lime peanut sauce I served with my Thai basil pork meatballs as it both good for spreading and has more varied flavors.
 Both are good when adding in everything else here.

 - A crunchy, tangy slaw – I’ve gone for a kind of cross between the typical Thai cucumber salad/relish served with satay and Vietnamese quick pickles.
 It’s easy and tasty.

 - Burger buns – choose whatever you like here, I’d say.
 I made my own relatively plain, soft white rolls but brioche-style or whatever else you prefer is all good.